VCVRack/Rack/README.md

 Last but not least, please don't ask me for the VST2 SDK.
 It is not permitted to redistribute it and Steinberg has discontinued it.
-I heard that the `aeffect.h` / `aeffectx.h` files are still included in the VST3.
+I heard that the `aeffect.h` / `aeffectx.h` files are still included in the VST3 SDK.

 # Changelog